oabuv/DHT22-Embedded-Systems-Design/README.md

 1. Prerequisites

-* You have a `<Windows>` machine with Visual Studio installed.
+* You have a computer with Atollic TrueStudio installed.
-* You have basic knowledge about sensor, Modbus RTU frame and C/C++ programming for MCU unit.
+* You have basic knowledge about sensor, Modbus RTU frame, datasheet read and C/C++ programming for MCU unit.

 2. Contact Information